Fuvahmulah

 Fuvahmulah means "Island of the Areca nut palms", Fuvah (or "Fuva") in the local language.
 Other places in the world like Penang in Malaysia and Guwahati in Assam, India, are also named after this nut.
 The original name of the island could have been Mulah, but was called Fuvahmulah (the Mulah with the areca nut palms) to distinguish it from Boli Mulah – another island in ancient Maldives.

 The admiralty charts and some geographers named the island Fua Mulaku.
 In old French maps the island appeared under the name Poue Molluque.

+Name

+The name Fuvahmulah derives from fuvah, meaning "areca nut" (< *pūgavṛkṣa-).

 History

-Little is known about the history of Fuvahmulah.
-All that remains are a few historical landmarks.

-These include a much damaged Buddhist stupa known locally as Fua Mulaku Havitta.
+Little is known about the history of Fuvahmulah, owing to its relative seclusion, partially because the island was historically very difficult to get to due to its geographic peculiarities.
+Despite this, island still holds a few historical landmarks.
+These include a much-damaged Buddhist stupa known locally as Fua Mulaku Havitta.
 The original shape of the mound was lost as it was altered after its excavation.
 The ruin is about 40 feet in height and it looks like a small hill.
 A smaller mound, about 15 feet in height, is located near the Havitta.